pfSenseLab

-pfSense VLAN Configuration: Segment IoT, Guest, and Trusted Networks
+pfSense VLAN Configuration: Segment IoT, Guest, and Trusted

-How to create and enforce VLANs on pfSense to isolate IoT devices, guest Wi-Fi, and your trusted LAN — with firewall rules that block inter-VLAN traffic by default.
+How to create and enforce VLANs on pfSense to isolate IoT devices, guest Wi-Fi, and your trusted LAN — with firewall rules that block inter-VLAN traffic

 Proper network segmentation prevents your smart TV from talking to your NAS.
 This guide covers creating VLANs in pfSense and the firewall rules that make segmentation actually work.
+It assumes you already have a working WAN+LAN box; if not, start with the pfSense initial setup guide and come back here to segment.

 Design: Three-VLAN baseline